Peaceful Cheyenne, Wyoming Attracts Retirees in Search of the Authentic American West, Wide Open Spaces, Dry Air, Blue Skies and a Slower Pace

-Cost of Living: Meets the National Average
+Cost of Living: Below the National Average

 Nearly 40% of residents are age 45 or better.
-Twenty-eight percent of locals hold at least a four year college degree.
-Political views lean very much to the right.
-The cost of living meets the national average.
+Thirty percent of locals hold at least a four year college degree.
+Political views lean to the right.
+The cost of living is 8% below the national average.
 The city has some racial diversity, and the crime rate meets the national average.
 The economic underpinnings are government, the railroad and F.E.
 Warren Air Force Base, the Air Force's longest continuously active installation.

 The city has two golf courses, and the parks and recreation department has a good selection of activities, although not many are geared just to the 55+ set.
 The YMCA, however, has a varied menu of programs for people age 50+.
 The Cheyenne branch of the Laramie County Library System is in a beautiful building and has a computer center, an interlibrary loan program, homebound services, free wifi and a charming cafe.
 Laramie County Community College has non-degree, "life enrichment" classes.
 Many students are age 55 or better.